GeoMOER/moer-bsc-base-r/docs/units/_unit05/unit05-07_exercise.md

 Copy the code snippets provided bellow into your script and create a combined dataset named `Emission_per_Country` using rbind().
 That code has some errors.
 Note all necessary corrections you must apply to the code.<br>
 Write out the dataframe `Emission_per_Country` to your local drive using the `write.csv2()` and the `write.table()` function.
 Compare both results.
 What are the differences?
+Create a folder called "Output".
+Now, writeout the dataframes again, but this time, they shall be saved within the folder "output".

 ```
 # Data Frame 1: Belgium, Bulgaria, Denmark, Germany